 It defines the process for making official government decisions.
 It usually comprizes the governmental legal and economic system, social and cultural system, and other state and government specific systems.
 However, this is a very simplified view of a much more complex system of categories involving the questions of who should have authority and what the government influence on its people and economy should be.

-totalitarian regimes and, sitting between these two, authoritarian regimes with a variety of hybrid regimes.[2][3]
-Modern classification system also include monarchies as a standalone entity or as a hybrid system of the main three.[4][5]
+totalitarian regimes and, sitting between these two, authoritarian regimes, with a variety of hybrid regimes;[2][3] and monarchies may be also included as a standalone entity or as a hybrid system of the main three.[4][5]

 A sovereign state is a state with a permanent population, a defined territory, a government and the capacity to enter into relations with other sovereign states.